suborbital/subo/docs/get-started.md

 Flags:
       --docker      pass --docker to automatically build a Docker image based on your project's Dockerfile.
 It will be tagged with the 'identifier' and 'appVersion' from your Directive
   -h, --help        help for build
-      --native      if passed, build runnables using native toolchain rather than Docker --no-bundle   if passed, a .wasm.zip bundle will not be generated
+      --native      if passed, build Runnables using native toolchain rather than Docker --no-bundle   if passed, a .wasm.zip bundle will not be generated
 ```